Canon 650D vs Fujifilm X-T10

 - More modern: Reflects 2 years and 11 months of technical progress since the 650D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (10 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-T10 comes out slightly ahead of the 650D (11 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 650D or the X-T10.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.